 Sloane Warbrick, what a year this has been!

 Sloane’s son, Jeremiah, was born at 31 weeks and spent his first 20 weeks in the hospital; thankfully, he is now at home with his family and gaining strength.
 Jeremiah is the eighth child in his family, and his Mum is Sloane Warbrick.
 Sloane received the ‘Heart of Salford Award’ in 2019 for her work in the Holiday Hunger project.
-Sloane understands first-hand how it feels to need emergency food parcels to keep her family fed; this is her journey.
+Sloane understands how it feels to need emergency food parcels to keep her family fed; this is her journey.

 Salford Food Parcels were different; I didn’t feel judged.

-On that day, I promised myself I would never go back, but I had to.
+On that day, I promised myself I would never return, but I had to.
 My children were hungry, and I needed emergency food; it was different when I found the ‘Salford Food Parcel’ project.
 They gave me a warm welcome and a brew.
 No one was judgemental; they wanted to help a family in need.
 This experience made me realise that I could give something back to those who helped me.

-Five years later, I’m a team leader at that very same ‘Foodbank’ that helped me.
+Five years later, I’m a team leader at that same ‘Foodbank’ that helped me.
 I still go through tough times, and I am proud to be a volunteer to help people like myself.
 I know what it felt like to go through those challenging times, and it was okay.
 People must know it is okay; we are here to help and keep them optimistic for the future.

 ‘This is It.’

 ‘At the ‘Foodbank’ I met an amazing man called Peter.
 Peter helped us set up a community group called ‘This is it.’ which is a community project.
-We know many families who struggle with basic needs; it’s either, paying the bills or getting food.
+We know many families who struggle with basic needs; it’s either paying the bills or getting food.
 It is wrong that in 2020, families are working yet are in poverty and unable to manage.

 Sadly, it’s made worse in the school holidays.
 Many of our kids are not in school and do not have free lunches.
 So, we took it upon ourselves to provide a lunch pack for any child that needs one.
 Also, we don’t judge.
 Every child gets the same lunch pack; a sandwich, juice, and crisp and fresh fruit’.

 We gave out 798 packed lunches over seven weeks in the community.
 Also, the Holiday Hunger project has never discriminated against any child.
 No matter the situation at home, any child who wanted a packed lunch has had one.
 Sadly, we have families on low incomes.
-Many due to layoff or reduced hours at work, meant less food at home.
+Many, due to layoff or reduced hours at work, meant less food at home.

-Salford is a community that stands proud against poverty.
+Salford Food Parcels stands proud against poverty.